dotnet/docs/docs/standard/garbage-collection/fundamentals.md

   Because generation 2 collections can occupy multiple segments, objects that are promoted into generation 2 can be moved into an older segment.
 Both generation 1 and generation 2 survivors can be moved to a different segment, because they are promoted to generation 2.

   Ordinarily, the large object heap is not compacted, because copying large objects imposes a performance penalty.
-However, starting with the .NET Framework 4.5.1, you can use the <xref:System.Runtime.GCSettings.LargeObjectHeapCompactionMode%2A?displayProperty=nameWithType> property to compact the large object heap on demand.
+However, in .NET Core and in .NET Framework starting with .NET Framework 4.5.1, you can use the <xref:System.Runtime.GCSettings.LargeObjectHeapCompactionMode%2A?displayProperty=nameWithType> property to compact the large object heap on demand.

 The garbage collector uses the following information to determine whether objects are live: